madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 and $r$, it is the case that $\mathit{label}(l) \leq \mathit{label}(n)$ and
 $\mathit{label}(r) \leq \mathit{label}(n)$.

-We need labels in types as well as ranks.
+We now need labels in types as well as ranks.
 So far we used arbitrary `Type`{.haskell}s for labels.
 As a simplification, we decree that they must effectively be `SNat`{.haskell}s, so that we can build on our existing theory of naturals.

 ## Rank and label encoded leftist heaps

-To avoid confusion with ranks, we wrap `SNat`{.haskell}s used as labels.
+To avoid confusion with ranks which also use `SNat`{.haskell}s, we wrap the label `SNat`{.haskell}s.

 ```haskell
 newtype Label n = Label { _unLabel :: SNat n }